tagtogorg/tagtog-doc/API_documents_v1.md

 </div>
 <div class="one-third-col">
   {% include message.html message="If while manual annotating you create <strong>pre-annotations</strong>, they will also appear in the output" %}
+  {% include message.html message="<span markdown='1'>**Note**: if you select as `output` an [annotation format](ioformats.html#output-formats) (e.g. `ann.json`), you will always get an annotation output for a `member`.
+This works as follows: a) if the specified `member` did annotate the document, its annotations are returned normally. b) If, however, the specified `member` did not annotate the document, by default the `master` annotations are returned. c) Otherwise, if the `master` version was not annotated either, default empty annotations are returned (which of course follow the format of the specified `output`).
+When a default annotations version is returned (either case b) master's, or case c) empty annotations), this is properly indicated in the request response with an [HTTP Warning Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Warning).</span>" %}

 </div>

 <div class="two-third-col">